Mark Cavendish media management

 Mark Cavendish provokes a strong reaction in everyone, from fans to journalists.
 By turns witty and a PR nightmare, he’s rarely dull

-Mark Cavendish has some clout.
+Freshly minted Rio Olympic medallist Mark Cavendish has some clout.
 On or off the bike, Mark Cavendish is a personality, in every sense of that word.
-The 28-year-old Omega Pharma Quick Step sprinter has presence, he carries clout and he knows that most print-based media need him more than he needs them.
+The record-breaking roadman sprinter has presence, he carries clout and he knows that most print-based media need him more than he needs them.
 The mainstream television – whether TF1, ITV or RAI – will almost always get the best of Cavendish and the Giro loves him and his enthusiastic efforts in Italian.
 The French, particularly TF1 host Gerard Holtz, are besotted with ‘Cavenditsch’ too.
 In the media pecking order, magazines are clustered around the base of the pyramid of his needs, print jostles with the rest of the bottom feeders, recycling the crumbs of press-release quotes.

 Five minutes before my scheduled interview slot with Cavendish – promoting his latest book, ‘At Speed’ – I bump into an experienced cycling journalist who has just finished his allotted 30 minutes with Cavendish.